-You can use the Uyuni Web UI to apply common Uyuni formulas.
+You can use the Uyuni Web UI to apply Uyuni formulas.
 The most commonly used formulas are documented in this section.

 Alternatively, you can use pre-written formulas as a starting point for your own custom formulas.
 Pre-written formulas are available from https://github.com/saltstack-formulas.

-For more information on custom formulas, see [Salt > Formulas-custom >].
+For more information on custom formulas, see Specialized-guides > Salt.